-Mary Ann Mohanraj believes that representation matters because it shows possibilities.
+Mary Anne Mohanraj, author and UIC professor, believes that representation matters because it shows possibilities.
 “What diversity does and diverse representation does is say to all the people out there that you can be prominent, your views can be taken seriously, your perspectives are valued, and we want to see more of you.
 That then empowers everyone, a whole host of people.”

 “I think Hollywood… [is] starting to realize that there is a demand for “different.”
 With the success of Black Panther and Crazy Rich Asians, content producers are realizing there is a whole population out there who have been ignored.
 Now, they’re more open to listening to diverse pitches; hiring Asian American writers, directors, creators; and casting Asian American actors,” says Martell.